Which of the following is NOT one of the five components of inter... | Study Prep in Pearson+

 1

-Step 3: Compare the options provided in the question to the five components of internal control.
-Identify which option does not align with the COSO framework.
+Analyze the options provided in the question: Compare each option against the five components of the COSO framework.
+The options are: Risk Assessment, Financial Reporting, Control Environment, and Information and Communication.

-Step 5: Conclude that the correct answer to the question is 'Financial Reporting,' as it is not one of the five components of internal control defined by COSO.
+Conclude that the correct answer is 'Financial Reporting': Based on the analysis, 'Financial Reporting' does not belong to the five components of internal control as defined by the COSO framework.

 Watch next